previous page back to table of contents next page

 There may be instances when investigators will want to examine the variations in NEOWISE image quality over time.
 For example, in the absence of AllWISE-like coadded image processing, changes in detection limits, coverage rates, or in-image object classification (e.g., stars vs. galaxies) may become important for certain types of investigations (e.g., Kurcz et al. 2016).
 Here we describe the behavior of image quality parameters as a function of time over the course of the NEOWISE Reactivation mission.

 Image quality is monitored as a function of time using several metrics.
-From a diagnostic standpoint, the most revealing of these are noise pixels (noisepix), PSF axial ratio (rbovera) and the relative number of image quality failures per day.
-Noise pixels are a measure of the compactness of stellar images; noise pixel values > 13.5 in W1 are an indicator of possible image smearing or other image quality degradation.
+From a diagnostic standpoint, the most revealing of these are the number of noise pixels (noisepix), PSF axial ratio (rbovera) and the relative number of image quality failures per day.
+The number of noise pixels (noisepix) is a measure of the compactness of stellar images; noisepix values > 13.5 in W1 are an indicator of possible image smearing or other image quality degradation.
 Image smearing can result from deliberate spacecraft attitude adjustments, reorientations during periodic angular momentum dumps, or unavoidable jitter caused by excessive contamination by moonlight or high cosmic ray fluxes in one or both star trackers.
-Rbovera is the ratio of minor to major axes of the PSF measured for the shortest wavelength band available, usually W1.
+The rbovera metric is the ratio of minor to major axes of the PSF measured for the shortest wavelength band available, usually W1.
 This parameter provides another diagnostic for image smearing, and is also used as a monitor of the synchronization of the telescope scan rate with the scan mirror motion.
 The noisepix and rbovera values measured for each frame are provided in the Single-exposure Frame Metadata Table.

-The behavior of W1 noise pixels and rbovera axial ratios during the first ten years of the NEOWISE Reactivation survey are shown in Figure 1.
+The behavior of the W1 number of noise pixels (noisepix) and axial ratios (rbovera) during the eleven years of the NEOWISE Reactivation survey are shown in Figure 1.
 The green line in Figures 1a and 1b indicates the level at which the image quality score is reduced from 1.0 to 0.5.
-Frames are automatically given a failing QA score if the value of W1 noise pixels exceeds 15.0.
+Frames are automatically given a failing QA score if the value of W1 noisepix exceeds 15.0.
 Vertical dashed lines indicate significant flight system events such as updating scan mirror rates or the star tracker parameters.
 The lower panels show the same quantities after filtering out frames lying within 15 degrees of the Galactic plane.

 a